dmi3kno/ilbm-article/ilbm_article.md

 We conclude the paper by discussion and summary of the results in Section 7.
 The definitions of the distributions used in this paper are provided in Appendix A.

+## Paper contribution

+Although the description of indirect likelihood [@rayner2002NumericalMaximumLikelihood; @king1999NewDistributionalFitting] and prior [@nair2020BayesianInferenceQuantile] appeared in the literature before, they were presented in the context of the specific distributions and not as a general principle of inference.
+In their recent work, @nair2020BayesianInferenceQuantile presented Bayesian inference with quantile functions, but their presentation of what we describe here as *indirect prior* lacked the necessary adjustment to the likelihood due to the non-liner transformation of the parameters involved (see Section 3.2).
+Furthermore, although the numerical inversion of quantile functions was discussed in @gilchrist2000StatisticalModellingQuantile, @nair2009QuantileBasedReliabilityAnalysis and @nair2020BayesianInferenceQuantile, the discussion was limited to the description of the Newton-Rhapson method.
+In this paper we discuss both bracketing and non-bracketing methods (Section 5.2) and provide Stan and R code for numerical inversion of quantile functions for various distributions (Supplementary Materials).
+Finally, the application of proxy root-finding using Chebyshev polynomials for validation of quantile functions (Section 6 and Appendix B), is, to the best of our knowledge, novel and can be applied in situations beyond those discussed in the paper as a general approach to ensuring the validity of quantile distributions (as defined in Section 2 below).

 # Distribution specification

 In this section we briefly review the different ways of specifying a probability distribution to set the scene for the discussion of direct and indirect Bayesian inference.
 We review the use of the inverse cumulative distribution function (quantile function) to describe statistical distributions and discuss several examples of distributions defined by the quantile function ("quantile distributions") found in the scientific literature (Figure \@ref(fig:qdist-chart)).